-REACTION-TO-FIRE TESTS HEAT RELEASE, SMOKE PRODUCTION AND MASS LOSS RATE FOR MATERIALS USED FOR FURNITURE AND OTHER COMPONENTS OF HIGH-SPEED CRAFT
+FIRE TEST PROCEDURES FOR HEAT RELEASE, SMOKE PRODUCTION AND MASS LOSS RATE FOR MATERIALS USED FOR FURNITURE AND OTHER COMPONENTS OF HIGH-SPEED CRAFT

-Reference documents: ISO 5660-1: 2002, Reaction-to-fire tests - Heat release, smoke production and mass loss rate - Part 1: Heat release rate (cone calorimeter method); and ISO5660-2: 2002, Reaction-to-fire tests - Heat release, smoke production and mass loss rate - Part 2: Smoke production rate (dynamic measurement).
+Reference documents: ISO 5660-1, Reaction-to-fire tests - Heat release, smoke production and mass loss rate - Part 1: Heat release rate (cone calorimeter method); and ISO5660-2, Reaction-to-fire tests - Heat release, smoke production and mass loss rate - Part 2: Smoke production rate (dynamic measurement).

-This section specifies a method for assessing the heat release rate of a specimen exposed in the horizontal orientation to controlled levels of irradiance with an external igniter.
+This paragraph specifies a method for assessing the heat release rate of a specimen exposed in the horizontal orientation to controlled levels of irradiance with an external igniter.
 The heat release rate is determined by measurement of the oxygen consumption derived from the oxygen concentration and the flow rate in the combustion product stream.
 The time to ignition (sustained flaming) is also measured in this test.